 Summer 2020 – The 3 State Agencies Seek Stakeholder Input Related to Consolidating the Regulations

 The Cannabis Advisory Committee which advises the three licensing agencies has now held 6 virtual stakeholder meetings to discuss regulations for each license type.
 As the agencies prepare to merge, it is more important than ever for stakeholders to advise them as to which regulations are difficult or unfeasible to comply with.
-Resources from previous meetings can be found here.
-Subscribe for the email alert system here to be notified of any upcoming meetings.

 September 2020 – Newsom Signs Various Cannabis Bills into Law